What Are Incoterms? International Commercial Terms Meanings and Usages

 While having a firm understanding of international commercial terms and the important role they play in the movement of your goods is important, understanding your freight rates will take a bit more effort.

-You see, every shipment — whether around the globe or across town — is priced based on a variety of factors.
+Every shipment — whether around the globe or across town — is priced based on a variety of factors.
 Knowledge of these factors and the things that influence them helps shippers take their budgets further as they control what they can.

-Check out our Pricing Page, and the accompanying pieces of content for some insights into what you should expect to pay for your next shipment.
-And, should you have any questions about your freight rate or how ATS can help you move your next load, don’t hesitate to reach out.
+If you have any questions about your freight rate or how ATS can help you move your next load, don’t hesitate to reach out.
 We’re happy to help you in any way you need.

 Tags: International Shipping, International Shipping Documentation, ATS International